-AFTERCARE: Additional services (for a minimum of 3 months) provided beyond the period of residential stay that offer continuity and supportive follow-up to youth served by the program.
+AFTERCARE: Additional services provided beyond the period of residential stay that offer continuity and supportive follow-up to youth served by the program.
 (45 CFR § 1351.1)

 BACKGROUND CHECK: The review of an individual employee's or employment applicant's personal information, which shall include state or tribal criminal history records.
-FBI criminal history records, including fingerprint checks; a child abuse and neglect registry check; and sex offender registry check for all employees, consultants, contractors, and volunteers who have regular, unsupervised contact with individual youth, and for all adult occupants of host homes to the extent FYSB determines this to be practicable and specifies the requirement in a FOA that is applicable to a grantee's award.
+A background check includes FBI criminal history records, including fingerprint checks; a child abuse and neglect registry check; and a sex offender registry check for all employees, consultants, contractors and volunteers who have regular, unsupervised contact with individual youth, and for all adult occupants of host homes to the extent FYSB determines this to be practicable and specifies the requirement in a FOA that is applicable to a grantee's award.
 (45 CFR § 1351.1)

-CASE MANAGEMENT: Identifying and assessing the needs of the client and, as appropriate, arranging, coordinating, monitoring, evaluating, and advocating for a package of services to meet the specific needs of the client.
+CASE MANAGEMENT: Assessing the identification of client needs and, as appropriate, arranging, coordinating, monitoring, evaluating, and advocating for a package of services to meet the specific needs of the client.
 (45 CFR § 1351.1)